genexus-books/Saia/saia-docs/docs/SaiaOverview.md

 From a process perspective, it is also crucial to consider development elements such as versioning assistants, testing assistants, and deploying them.

-Saia was designed with an architecture of multiple logical layers which can be accessed independently and incrementally.
+SAIA was designed with an architecture of multiple logical layers which can be accessed independently and incrementally.

 So you can just start by just consuming some particular model, but then conceptualize those accesses as assistants and then as a use case.

 ![image](../assets/images/GBrain-FunctionalCharacteristics.png)

-# What problems does Saia solve with a unique time to market?
+# What problems does SAIA solve with a unique time to market?

 + Centralized data and cost observability
 + Development of POCs (Proof Of Concept) or products that quickly “cognifying” business, reducing costs or time for a specific business area